bnjnrthrp/CS5001-Final-Project/README.md

 ## Code Review
-Go over key aspects of code in this section.
-Both link to the file, include snippets in this report (make sure to use the [coding blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).
-Grading wise, we are looking for that you understand your code and what you did.

 The first step gets the file input and desired output file names, attempts the open the file and read the lines.
 From there, we have a lot of cleaning and adjusting of the data to put it in our desired shape.

 The first step is cleaning the CSV data and formatting, which uses the functions in csv_lib.py. clean_data() is basically a runner for several helper functions: